 Historical Tours run approximately an hour and focus on the University’s entire history, from its meager beginnings to its transformation to one of the top universities in the country.
 Tourists are taken through the Rotunda and the Academical Village to gain insight to Thomas Jefferson’s vision of a higher education institution.
-Regular historical tours begin in the Lower East oval room of the Rotunda, which can be accessed from the basement level.
+Regular historical tours begin in the Harrison Institute/Small Special Collections Library.

 Admissions Tours are given every Monday through Friday at 11:00am and 2:00pm, and Saturday and Sunday at 11:00 am

 History of African Americans Tours run approximately an hour and cover the entire history of African Americans at the University of Virginia.
-Starting from the Rotunda steps, tourists learn about the lives of the very first African Americans at the University and the influential ground breakers who paved the way for African American students to gain admittance to the University.
+Tourists learn about the lives of the very first African Americans at the University and the influential ground breakers who paved the way for African American students to gain admittance to the University.

-Tours on the history of African Americans at UVa are offered every Friday at 4:00 pm, leaving from the Rotunda, or by special request.
+Tours on the history of African Americans at UVa are offered every Friday at 4:00 pm, or by special request.